 When the core temperature increases during exercise and the skin temperature also rises as a result of the environment or internal heat production, heat dissipation is reduced.
 Likewise, when the body's metabolic heat production is more than heat transfer, core temperature rises and heat-related illness can occur.

 - Environmental - hot and humid.
+Absence of shelter/shade, lack of access to water.

 - Age - infants and elderly (particularly if bed-bound/unable to self-care).

-- Medical conditions - alcoholism, anorexia, cardiac illness, cystic fibrosis, dehydration, delirium tremens, dermatological conditions with decreased sweating, diabetes insipidus, epilepsy, poorly controlled diabetes mellitus, febrile illness, gastroenteritis, previous heat-related illness, hypokalaemia, Parkinson's disease, spinal injuries, and thyrotoxicosis.
+- Medical conditions - alcoholism, anorexia, cardiac disease, cystic fibrosis, dehydration, delirium tremens, dermatological conditions with decreased sweating, diabetes insipidus, epilepsy, poorly controlled diabetes mellitus, febrile illness, gastroenteritis, previous heat-related illness, hypokalaemia, Parkinson's disease, spinal injuries, and thyrotoxicosis.

 The physiological effects of exposure to heat can be directly heat-related (heat cramps, heat exhaustion and heatstroke) or can contribute to a worsening of respiratory and cardiovascular diseases, electrolyte disorders and kidney problems.
 Heat-related illnesses occur on a continuum from mild symptoms to fatalities.